Last updated on August 13th, 2019

 Why not book the flight to Las Vegas and simply get off at Denver?

 This is exactly what my friend did.
-He asked the airline before booking, and was told he would need to “short check” his luggage to make sure it came off the flight at Denver.
+He spoke with the airline before booking, and was told he would need to “short check” his luggage.
+This was to make sure it came off the flight at Denver.

 This short video explains how SkipLagged works:

 Obviously airlines aren’t too keen on customers doing this, as they lose out on income.
-On most “hidden city” flights you can only take hand luggage, as most airlines won’t let you “short-check” your hold baggage.
+On most “hidden city” flights you can only take hand luggage.
+Most airlines won’t let you “short-check” your hold baggage.

 Here are a couple of screenshots of the website in action, where I searched for a flight from Cancun in Mexico, to LA.